ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Well-understood stories that tend to work well with SCRUM are:

-* Greenfield that is, new code that doesn t depend on perhaps legacy or difficult-to-work-with external modules
+* Greenfield that is, new code that doesn't depend on perhaps legacy or difficult-to-work-with external modules
 * Not dependent on new patterns/tools/technologies, relying instead on the existing (boring) tech stack
 * Easily broken down from stories to smaller tasks Familiar to the team from previous work